mikecoj/MCDatepicker-docs/docs/methods.md

 ### `getFullDate()`

-Returns the date object if a date was picked otherwise it returns `null`.
+Returns the date object if a date was picked otherwise returns `null`.

 ```js
 const datepicker = MCDatepicker.create({